303entity303/bazaar-tracker/README.md

 ## 🛠 Requirements

 - Python 3.8 or higher
-- A valid Hypixel API key (you can generate one [here](developer.hypixel.net))
 - Install dependencies with:
   pip install pandas numpy requests psutil pmdarima statsmodels

-🔐 API Key

-When you run the script for the first time, it will ask for your Hypixel API key and save it locally in config.json.
-The key is used only to fetch public Bazaar data.

  📁 Data Storage